veryfoodverygood/awesome-cheat-sheets/README.md

 ![Mac](./attach/sublime_text_2_shortcuts_for_mac.png)

-### [Sublime Regular Expressions]
+### Sublime Regular Expressions

 A regular expression specifies a set of strings that matches it.
 This cheat sheet is based off Python 3's Regular Expressions (http://docs.python.org/3/library/re.html) but is designed for searches within Sublime Text.
+This code was originally forked from [David Mikalova](https://github.com/dmikalova)

 ```
 Special Characters